elichai/rust-staticlib-playground/README.md

 ### Docker Multi-Stage Build

-The Dockerfile demonstrates cross-version linking with two stages:
+The Dockerfile demonstrates cross-version linking with three stages:

 **Stage 1 (builder)**:
 - Rust 1.87 compiles `rustlib` into `librustlib.a`
+- Copies the library to `/librustlib.a` for easy export

+**Stage 2 (export)**:
+- A `scratch` stage that contains only the static library
+- Used to extract the library via `--target=export --output=.`

-**Stage 2**:
+**Stage 3 (default)**:
 - Rust 1.90 builds the `caller` binary
-- Copies the target directory from Stage 1 with the pre-built library
+- Copies the static library from the export stage
 - `build.rs` finds and links against the library from Stage 1

 **Build Arguments**: